simp/pupmod-simp-sssd/REFERENCE.md

 This define sets up the 'local' id_provider section of a particular domain.
 $name should be the name of the associated domain in sssd.conf.

+In EL8, which uses SSSD V2, the local provider is not available by default.
+It will prevent sssd from running but it will not work unless you have a specially copiled version of sssd v2.

 See 'The local domain section' in sssd.conf(5) for additional information.

 #### Parameters